belgarion111/quarkusFirstProject/README.md

 ```

-This command is for run and hotdeploy all resources.
+This command is for run and hot deploy all resources.

 ```shell script